Skip to main content

 • default namespace for future stack grouping

-• node membership with manager/worker roles
+• node membership with manager/worker roles, manager status, availability, and reachability

 • safe summary counts for managers, workers, active nodes, and reachable nodes